 As you slowly regain your ability to swallow after stroke, make sure that someone is around as you begin to eat new foods.

 How Long Does Dysphagia Last After a Stroke?

 Studies show that most individuals with dysphagia recover within two weeks.
 However, every stroke is different and therefore every recovery will be different.

 Sometimes dysphagia goes away on its own, a phenomenon called spontaneous recovery.
 Chances of spontaneous recovery are higher if your stroke was mild.

 Generally speaking, more severe strokes will lead to more persistent dysphagia, according to European Neurology.
 When dysphagia is severe, often feeding tubes are required for the first month.

-While we don’t know how long it takes to recover from stroke, it’s understood that adherence to a consistent rehabilitation plan provides optimal chances for recovery.
+While your stroke recovery timeline will be highly unique to you, it’s understood that adherence to a consistent rehabilitation plan provides optimal chances for recovery.

 Outlook for Stroke Patients with Dysphagia

 Some patients may fully recover from dysphagia, especially if the stroke was mild.
 Other patients may require a feeding tube, which is more likely in the case of massive stroke.

 Work closely with your speech-language pathologist and ask him/her for swallowing exercises that you can practice at home.
 This will help you get consistent, daily exercise so that you help the brain heal and rewire itself.